-Mayor Lovely Warren and Chief La’Ron Singletary were not at the scene of 435 Jefferson Ave the night of Daniel Prude’s murdered.
+Mayor Lovely Warren and Chief La’Ron Singletary were not at the scene of 435 Jefferson Ave the night of Daniel Prude’s murder.
 However, they are the villains within this political warfare, who have been vilified by the community they vowed to protect and serve.
-The dismantling of their careers went down in a firestorm of finger pointing and accusations after failing to inform the public of Prude's death.
+The dismantling of their careers went down in a firestorm of finger-pointing and accusations after failing to inform the public of Prude's death.

-The white police officers responsible for Mr. Prude's death, were allowed to remain on duty months after his death.
+The white police officers responsible for Mr. Prude's death were allowed to remain on duty months after his death.
 Now, everyone and their mama are calling them out, including government officials like Governor Andrew Cuomo and former Mayor Bob Duffy.
 Cuomo is demanding answers into the investigation of Prude’s death.
 The governor signed an executive order in 2015 that states, anyone who dies in police custody will automatically create a case that will be investigated by the Attorney General.
 At one point, Warren claimed that investigation prohibited her from doing a separate investigation, we later learned that was a lie.
 As things went from bad to worse, Duffy released the following statement, “There is no excuse that can justify why the death of Daniel Prude was not communicated to the community for five months.
-It signifies failure on many levels, and it has created a breach of trust and confidence in city government.
+It signifies a failure on many levels, and it has created a breach of trust and confidence in city government.
 The endless conflicting comments and accounts only further erode the public’s confidence.”